Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 - Stage `k` can read intermediate results from `$buf0` … `$buf{k-1}`; stage `0` has no buffers available.
 - `$bufN` behaves like a clip for pixel reads: use `$bufN`, `$bufN[x,y]:c|:m`, or `dyn($bufN, x, y, plane)` in later stages.
 - Intermediate buffers match the output resolution/format and are stored as `float32`; frame property access on `$bufN` is not supported.
+- Within a single stage, reads still come from the original input frames (no read-after-write).
+Use stage boundaries and `$bufN` when you need to feed one computation step into the next.
+- On CPU, “multi-pass” is typically just multiple `Expr` calls in your VapourSynth script.
+On GPU, multiple plugin calls can introduce extra synchronization and transfers; `VkExpr` stages keep intermediates on the GPU.

 #### 7.2.2 `SingleExpr` mode